onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ::: tip
-After switching to another provider, the user will eventually see the same content, but new changes might appear with different delay.
+After switching to another provider, the user will eventually see the same content, but new changes might appear with different delays.
 Providers continuously synchronize the data changes within spaces, and depending on the system usage intensity, they can take from a couple of seconds to even hours to propagate.
 To see the changes immediately, it is recommended to choose the